Planar lattices do not recover from forest fires: Introduction

-Our result has important consequences for forest fires.
-Intuitively, an infinite-parameter forest fire is a process indexed by $t\geq 0$ defined as follows.
-At the initial time $t=0$, all sites are closed.
-As $t$ increases, sites open independently, at times distributed exponentially with rate $1$.
-When an infinite cluster appears it is immediately burned (i.e. all its sites are closed).
-Then sites become open again at rate $1$.
+Our result has important consequences for forest fires, a class of model introduced in \cite{DS-ff}.
+Intuitively, an infinite-parameter forest fire is a process indexed by $t\geq0$ defined as follows.
+At time $t=0$, all sites are closed.
+As $t$ increases, sites open independently at rate $1$.
+When an infinite cluster appears it is immediately burned (i.e., all its sites are closed).
+Then sites become open again at rate $1$, etcetera.

 It is not clear whether such a model actually exists.
 We show in Section~\ref{sec:proof_steps} that our results combined with those in \cite{VdBB} imply that infinite-parameter forest fires cannot be defined on two-dimensional lattices.